bract/bract.github.io/about.md

   - Application entry-point
   - Application configuration
   - Steps to initialize and launch application
-- Allow extensions to Bract (e.g. any library/framework integration) via modules
+- Allow extensions to Bract, e.g. any library/framework integration

 Bract does not aim to:

 - Prescribe which environments (Dev/QA/Prod etc.) you may have
 - Decide which libraries you should use (except [Keypin](https://github.com/kumarshantanu/keypin) for configuration)
-- Make you use dependency injection, let alone any particular DI library
+- Make you use Dependency Injection, let alone any particular DI library
-- Discourage you from using dependency injection
+- Discourage you from using Dependency Injection

 Bract is made of _bract.core_ (with [Keypin](https://github.com/kumarshantanu/keypin) as the only dependency for config